 Here are some oils to use in combination with the above ingredients.

-- Olive Oil: Olive oil can penetrate the hair cortex and moisturize the hair from within (13).
+- Olive Oil: Olive oil can penetrate the cortex and increase hair hydration from within (18).
 This strengthens hair color and keeps it black.
 It also reduces hair damage and hair loss.

-- Jojoba Oil: Jojoba oil moisturizes and conditions the hair and promotes healthy scalp and hair (14).
+- Jojoba Oil: Jojoba oil moisturizes and conditions the hair and promotes a healthy scalp and hair (19).

 Maintenance is key to enhancing the hair’s natural color and preventing hair damage.
 Here are some hair care tips to help keep your hair black.